skycoin/skywire/README.md

 ### Port forwarding over skywire

-The skywire-cli subcommand `skywire-cli fwd` is used to register and connect to http servers over the skywire connection
+`skywire-cli fwd` is used to register and connect to http servers over the skywire connection

 - [skywire forwarding](docs/skywire_forwarding.md)

-for example, if the local application you wish to forward is running on port `8080`
+For example, if the local application you wish to forward is running on port `8080`:
 ```
 skywire-cli fwd -p 8080
 ```

-list forwarded ports
+List forwarded ports:
 ```
 skywire-cli fwd -l
 ```

-deregister a port / turn off forwarding
+Deregister a port / turn off forwarding:
 ```
 skywire-cli fwd -d 8080
 ```

-To consume the skyfwd connection (i.e. reverse proxy back to localhost) use `skywire-cli rev` A different port can be specified to proxy the remote port to
+To consume the skyfwd connection (i.e. reverse proxy back to localhost) use `skywire-cli rev` A different port can be specified to proxy the remote port to:
 ```
 skywire-cli rev -p 8080 -r 8080 -k <public-key>
 ```

-list existing connections
+List existing connections:
 ```
 skywire-cli rev -l
 ```

-remove a configured connection
+Remove a configured connection:
 ```
 skywire-cli rev -d <id>
 ```

 _Note: skyfwd is a new feature and could work more robustly.
-Issues are welcome_
+Issues are welcome._

 ### Transport setup

 _Note: transports should be set up automatically in most cases.
 The user should not need to do this manually._

-A Transport represents a bidirectional line of communication between two Skywire Visors
+A Transport represents a bidirectional line of communication between two Skywire Visors:
 - [Transports](https://github.com/skycoin/skywire/wiki/Transports)

 Transports are automatically established when a client application connects to a server application.